+Revenue Recognition

-Revenue Recognition The College follows the deferral method of accounting for contributions, which include donations and government grants.
+The College follows the deferral method of accounting for contributions.

 Operating grants are recognized in the period when received.
-Operating grants received for a future period are reported as deferred income, until that future period, when they are transferred to revenue.
-Contributions restricted for the purchase of capital assets are deferred and amortized into revenue on a straight-line basis at a rate corresponding with the amortization rate for related assets.
-Operating grants recognized in the year in lieu of facility leases are recorded as a reduction to rental expense.
-Amounts received for student fees, contract training and sale of goods and services are classified as deferred revenue and are recognized at the time the goods are delivered or the services provided.
-Amounts received as compensation from foreign operations are recognized as earned at the time of transfer or when the amount to be received can be reasonably estimated and collection is reasonably assured.
+Operating grants received for expenditures in a a future period are reported as deferred income, until the corresponding expenditures are incurred.

+Contributions restricted for the purchase of capital assets or for the servicing of debt acquired in the purchase of capital assets are deferred and amortized into revenue on a straight-line basis at a rate corresponding with the amortization rate for related assets.